Ongoing residency with the town of Grandpré, in the Ardennes of France.

 Inspired by seven German WWI negatives bought from eBay and on-line pandemic lockdown research, to identify the location – the small town of Grandpré in rural Ardennes, France – I began collecting postcards from the same place and period sent home by German soldiers.
 I was particularly struck by how they were perhaps the most complete visual document of the place, and in my pandemic isolation, far more comprehensive and informative than current Google Streetview or online map portals.

-My ACE ‘Develop Your Creative Practice’ funding for 2023 has been allowing me to spend time establishing a network of partners for engagement, collaboration and output.
+My ACE ‘Develop Your Creative Practice’ funding during 2023 allowed me to spend time establishing a network of partners for engagement, collaboration and output.
 This project is a testbed for new approaches and strategies, allowing me the opportunity to explore new visual output.

 Illustrated are the negatives and the first postcard that confirmed the location and name of the town, taken from the same viewpoint – the terrace of the town’s chateau.